eclipse/kuksa.val/doc/system-architecture.md

 Other ECUs with Ethernet connectivity might publish data as SOME/IP (ECU 2 in the example) or DDS (ECU 3 in the example) services.
 The KUKSA.val project provides an [example SOME/IP provider](https://github.com/eclipse/kuksa.val.feeders/tree/main/someip2val) based on [vsomeip](https://github.com/COVESA/vsomeip) emulating a SOME/IP controllable wiper.

 The Vehicle Computer running the VSS server might run other (automotive) middlewares that provides raw data and signals.
 In this example we assume the Vehicle Computer runs an AUTOSAR Adaptive subsystem.
 In that case a provider using the APIs of the underlying system can be created, without the need to parse a specific serialization first.
-IN case of AUTOSAR Adaptive, signals might be accesses using the `ara::com` API.
+In case of AUTOSAR Adaptive, signals might be accessed using the `ara::com` API.

 Finally, there may be other  processor based platforms in a vehicle such as another vehicle computer (VCU in the example), a domain, or zone controller or an infotainment system.
-These systems can run any kind of provider themselves and connect to a VSS server running on a different compute unit using the VISS or GRPC protocols directly.
+These systems can run any kind of provider themselves and connect to a VSS server running on a different compute unit directly through the VISS or GRPC directly.

 A provider can be implemented directly against the KUKSA.val GRPC or VISS specification using any programming language.
 For Python-based providers you can make use of the [KUKSA.val client library](../kuksa-client/).